-As a company transforming into a renewable materials company, our sustainability strategy is an important component of our wider company business strategy, as well as our corporate governance.
+As a renewable materials company, sustainability is an important component of our wider company business strategy, as well as our corporate governance.

 Stora Enso’s Sustainability Agenda covers the social, environmental, and economic responsibility of our operations throughout the value chain.
 The agenda addresses ten sustainability topics identified as material to Stora Enso, including Human rights that sits alongside the entire framework.
 To further our Sustainability Agenda, we have set ambitious targets and Key Performance Indicators (KPIs) for our work.
 Read more about our approach to sustainability here.

 Sustainability is a key element of Stora Enso’s corporate governance, promoted by the Board of Directors, the CEO, and the Group Leadership Team (GLT).
 The CEO has the ultimate responsibility for the successful implementation of our sustainability strategy.

 The Committee oversees the implementation of our Sustainability Strategy, and Ethics and Compliance Strategy.
 It comprises of between two and four Board members who are nominated annually by the Board.
 The members are independent of and not affiliated with Stora Enso.
 At least one Committee member is expected to have sufficient prior knowledge and experience in managing responsibility and ethics matters.

 The Committee supervises and monitors legal and regulatory compliance-related issues, policies, processes and tools.
 It consists of the General Counsel (chair), CEO, CFO, Head of HR, Head of Internal Audit, and the Legal Counsel dedicated to compliance matters.

 Our commitment to respect human rights covers all our operations, including our employees, contractors, suppliers, and surrounding communities.